MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-container-development.md

 ---

 # Running a Container-Based Development Environment
 [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] is available as a container-based image, ready for running on a Windows system with Docker installed.
 The container-based approach is used when you need access to both the AL development environment and the C/SIDE development environment.

+> [!TIP]
+> For more information on where to find Docker images, see [What Docker Image is Right for You?](https://freddysblog.com/2018/04/16/which-docker-image-is-the-right-for-you/).

 ## Install and configure Docker
 Install Docker and configure it for Windows Containers.